liamsmith3194/ace-of-steaks/README.md

 ### Manual Testing

 - Responsive Testing
-    - The site has been tested on an iMac, PC, Laptop, iPad and iPhone 12.
+    - The site has been tested on an iMac, PC, Laptop, iPad and iPhone X.
     - At mobile phone width the 'hamburger bars' are shown, in order to shrink and expand the navigation bar.

 - Index Page